 Arrange a meeting with the Appeals TA and submit a hardcopy of the appeal form to them.
 They will ask you to explain the appeal to them at that meeting.
 The purpose of the meeting is to make sure they understand your appeal.
 The purpose of the form is to serve as documentation.

-After the meeting has concluded, the Appeals TA (in consultation with the professor) will review your entire solution—not just the part you were appealing—and make a decision about a grade change.
-Your grade might increase, decrease, or remain unchanged as a result of the additional scrutiny the appeal causes.
+After the meeting has concluded, the Appeals TA (in consultation with the professor) will make a decision about a grade change.